You are here

 - the couple is using donor sperm in order to conceive

 IVF is indicated as the course of treatment for patients with blocked fallopian tubes, advanced endometriosis, failed IUI cycles, very poor sperm parameters/severe male factor infertility or vasectomy.
 In these cases, patients will probably spend less per live birth than if they chose IUI-based treatment.
+The decision is really made on a case-by-case basis, and some studies have shown that bypassing IUI is more cost effective and pregnancy rates are higher.

 IUI and Ovulation-Inducing Medications